To regain biodiversity of forest loss.

-Japanese forests were cut down excessively due to fuel and building material demands post war.
-After logging, large-scale afforestation centered on cedar and Japanese cypress was carried out based on its new policy.
+After the war, forests in Japan were cut down excessively due to fuel and demands in building materials.
+After logging, large-scale afforestation centered on cedar and Japanese cypress was carried out because of its new policy.
 However, the liberalization of wood imports began in 1964, where demand shifted to inexpensive foreign-made materials.
 Currently, some of the artificial forests that account for about 40% of the Japanese forests are left untreated despite the fact they are in the thinning period.
 Some have resulted in the loss of forest biodiversity.
-It is also said that the level of hay fever is causing people more than usual to suffer.
+It is also said the level of hay fever is causing people more than usual to suffer.

-A sustainable furniture brand using wood as it is, from forest thinning.
+A sustainable furniture brand using wood, as it is.

-To regain a rich ecosystem in the forests of Japan, it was necessary to prepare a situation where domestic timber could be used on a daily basis.
-We decided to launch a furniture brand that uses thinned timber as it is, together with Bunshodo Co., Ltd., constructs offices, shops, and sells furniture.
-"KINOWA" has a mechanism to lower the hurdle of using timber, and this is done by releasing production drawings of each product as an open source, to use sustainable furniture manufacturers and not just professional contractors.
+To regain a rich ecosystem, it was necessary to prepare a situation where domestic timber could be used daily.
+We decided to launch a furniture brand that uses thinned wood as it is, together with Bunshodo Co., Ltd., who constructs offices/shops, and also sells furniture.
+"KINOWA" has a mechanism to lower the hurdle of using timber, by releasing production drawings of each product as an Open Source, to use sustainable furniture manufacturers, not only professional contractors.

-KINOWA BEAM is a luminaire with LED lights, embedded within a bar of barely tampered cedar wood.
-Based on the concept idea of carbon offset, we produced a design that requires little work on the wood, as with other KINOWA products, producing as little waste as possible.
+KINOWA BEAM is a luminaire with LED lights, embedded within a bar of barely tampered cedarwood.
+Based on the concept idea of carbon offset, we produced a design that requires little woodwork, as with other KINOWA products, producing as little waste as possible.
 To make the most of the cracks that occur from dryness, we embedded an LED light inside, to acquire its highest form in texture and presence.
-This product was granted the Gold Award at the DFA Awards.
+This product won Gold at the DFA Awards.

-By using logs of thinned timber, squared bars and board materials as much as possible, and reducing such complicated processes, we made it possible to incorporate Japanese trees easily into our lifestyle at reasonable prices.
+By using logs of thinned timber, squared bars, and board materials as it is, reducing any complicated process.
+We made it possible to incorporate Japanese trees easily into our lifestyle at reasonable prices.

-Since the beginning, KINOWA has been using thinned timber from Okayama prefecture in Nishawakura village, where now efforts using thinned wood from other areas are also being used based on open source drawings.
-In addition, KINOWA's activities have gradually expanded, such as delivery services to companies and offices of organizations that sympathize with the brands' philosophy.
+Since the beginning, KINOWA has been using thinned timber from Okayama prefecture in Nishawakura village.
+Now, efforts in using thinned wood from other areas are also being used based on our Open Source drawings.
+KINOWA's activities have gradually expanded, such as delivery services to companies and offices of organizations that sympathize with the brand's philosophy.
 However, while Japanese wood self-sufficiency rates are on its way to recovery, most are still dependent on imported materials.
 We are now looking for others who want to participate in this initiative.
-Please download the production drawing from the link below of each product of KINOWA and become a part of this community.
+Please download production drawings from the link below of each KINOWA product, and become a part of the community.